 As GPs, we cannot provide all your treatment ourselves, so we need to delegate this responsibility to others within the practice and with other organisations such as pharmacies or hospitals.
-This practice also pools resources with other primary care organisations in the area, including providing extended access services out of normal practice hours, or to provide other specialist clinics.
-Such services may be provided as part of our local Primary Care Network (PCN) or in conjunction with other PCNs.

-As such, if your care requires treatment outside the practice, we will exchange with those providing such care and treatment whatever information may be necessary to provide you with safe, high quality care.
-The practice also delivers services and treatment to our patients as part of, and in association with local primary care networks and beyond.
+If your care requires treatment outside the practice, we will exchange data with those providing such care and treatment whatever information may be necessary to provide you with joined-up, safe, high-quality care.
+This will include the London Care Record which allows different organisations to view personally identifiable data in order to provide you with integrated care.
+The practice also delivers services and treatment to our patients as part of, and in association with local Primary Care Networks and Neighbourhood Multi-disciplinary teams.

-Once you have seen any outside care provider, they will normally send us details of the care they have provided you with, so that we can understand and support your health and treatment better and update your health care record.
+Once you have seen any outside care provider, they will normally send us details of the care they have provided you with, so that we can understand and support your health and treatment better.

-The sharing of personal data, within the practice and with those other organisations involving the practice, such as Primary Care Networks (PCNs) as well as secondary care organisations and social prescribing organisations is assumed and is allowed by law (including the Data Protection Act 2018).
+The sharing of personal data, within the practice and with those other organisations involving the practice, such as Primary Care Networks (PCNs) and Neighbourhood Multidisciplinary Teams as well as secondary care organisations and social prescribing organisations is assumed and is allowed by law (including the Data Protection Act 2018).
 However, we will gladly discuss this with you in more detail if you would like to know more.
-We keep a register of our Information Assets, which also sets out a Record of Processing Activity.
-The majority of patient data processing and storage happens via our EMIS and EMIS Community patient record systems.
+We keep a register of our Information Assets which also sets out our dataflows and a Record of Processing Activity.
+The majority of patient data processing and storage happens via our EMIS and EMIS Community clinical systems.